 Different types of mortgage

 Your mortgage may be affected.
-Although the interest rate on your mortgage isn't directly linked to the Bank of England base rate (unless it is a Base Rate Tracker - see below), we take it into account amongst a number of other factors when we review our rates every month.
+Although the interest rate on your mortgage isn't directly linked to the Bank of England Base Rate (unless it is a Base Rate Tracker - see above), we take it into account amongst a number of other factors when we review our rates every month.
 If we decide to change the rate on your mortgage, we'll let you at least five working days before the change takes effect on 1 September.